Social media platforms such as Twitter with user-generated contents provide great

 landfall intensity set during that time.

-The overall map visualizes the trajectories
+The overall map visualizes the trajectories generated based on a Twitter dataset

-transportation mode (flight vs. drive) is calculated using machine learning
+relevant to 2017 Hurricane Harvey.
+The transportation mode (flight vs. drive) is

-algorithms considering multiple spatiotemporal and semantic factors, based on
+calculated using machine learning algorithms considering multiple spatiotemporal and

-manually classified ground truth dataset.
-Technical details of the transportation
+semantic factors, based on manually classified ground truth dataset.
+Technical

-mode detection process are introduced in the corresponding research paper.
-The four
+details of the transportation mode detection process are introduced in the

-stage-specific maps display the aggregated trajectories at CBSA (core-based
+corresponding research paper.
+The four stage-specific maps display the aggregated

-statistical area) level during the 4 stages of Hurricane Harvey correspondingly,
+trajectories at CBSA (core-based statistical area) level during the 4 stages of

-indicating the connections among major metropolitan areas.
-Both the line width and
+metropolitan areas.
+Both the line width and opacity represent the volume of

-opacity represent the volume of connections between two cities.
-Only strong
+connections between two cities.
+Only strong connections are displayed, while the

-connections are displayed, while the weaker ones are hidden.
+weaker ones are hidden.

-This map is selected to be published on Esri
+This map is selected to be published on

-Map Book Volume 39 (2024).
-The initial
+Esri Map Book Volume 39

-(NACIS) 2021 Student Map
+2021 Student Map Gallery

-Gallery.
-The updated version is
+.
+The updated version is displayed at

 Map Gallery